Cautions with other medicines

 There are some medicines that may affect the way metoprolol works.

-- other medicines for high blood pressure (hypertension) – the combination with metoprolol can sometimes lower your blood pressure too much, which may make you feel dizzy or faint.
+- other medicines for high blood pressure (hypertension) – when taken together with metoprolol, this can lower your blood pressure too much, which may make you feel dizzy or faint.
 Tell your doctor if this keeps happening as they may change your dose

-- other medicines that can lower your blood pressure and cause hypotension – these include some antidepressants, nitrates (for chest pain), baclofen (a muscle relaxant), tamsulosin (for an enlarged prostate), and co-careldopa and levodopa (for Parkinson's disease)
+- other medicines that can lower your blood pressure – these include some antidepressants, nitrates (for chest pain), baclofen (a muscle relaxant), tamsulosin (for an enlarged prostate), and co-careldopa and levodopa (for Parkinson's disease)

 - medicines for diabetes – metoprolol may make it more difficult to recognise the warning signs of low blood sugar